 The authors looked at how eating apples might affect the gut microbiota of rats.
 The changes they observed suggested that apple consumption may help humans with obesity.

-Fiber can also help a person feel full for longer, making them less likely to overeat.
+Fiber can also help a person

 The table below shows the amount of each nutrient in a